Cross-Receiver Generalization for RF Fingerprint Identification via Feature Disentanglement and Adversarial Training: Introduction

-The receiver-induced bias, though often overlooked, represents a critical challenge in practical RFFI systems.
-Most existing methods are developed and evaluated under the assumption that the same receiver is used during both training and testing.
+The receiver-induced bias, though frequently overlooked, represents a critical challenge in practical RFFI systems.
+Most existing methods are developed and evaluated under the assumption that the same receiver is used for both training and testing.
 This assumption neglects the distribution shift introduced by receiver hardware discrepancies, leading to significant performance degradation when models are deployed on unseen receivers.
-Such limitations pose substantial risks in real-world deployments, where system functionality may be impaired if the training receiver becomes unavailable owing to hardware failures or replacement.
-To address this challenge, we propose a more realistic and demanding generalization scenario: models are trained on data collected from one group of receivers and are required to generalize directly to a different set of unseen receivers.
-This cross-receiver generalization setting is practically important, as it enables seamless model migration and ensures continuous operation in the event of receiver replacement or malfunction.
+Such limitations pose substantial risks in real-world deployments, where RFFI system functionality may be compromised if the training receiver becomes unavailable due to hardware failures or replacement.
+To address this challenge, we propose a more realistic and demanding cross-receiver generalization scenario: models are trained on data collected from one group of receivers and required to generalize directly to a different set of unseen receivers.
+This cross-receiver generalization setting is practically important, as it enables seamless model migration and ensures continuous RFFI operation in the event of receiver replacement or malfunction.